Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Discrete-Action Optimizations (C2)

-Using clinician-defined bins for each MV setting (see supplementary material C), this results in $|\mathcal{A}| = 26,880$ distinct actions.
-However, this large action space introduces challenges, including increased computational complexity and Q-value overestimation for rarely observed action combinations.
-To address these issues, the rest of this section introduces optimizations in this regard.
+Using clinician-defined bins for each MV setting (see supplementary material D), results in $|\mathcal{A}_{disc}| = 18,144$ distinct actions.
+However, this large action space introduces challenges, including increased computational complexity and Q-value overestimation for rarely observed actions.
+To address these issues, we introduce the following optimizations: